Ashwagandha

 What forms of ashwagandha are available?

-Ashwagandha is readily available in capsules, powders, teas, and tinctures.
+Ashwagandha is readily available in capsule form, as a powder, in tea, and as a tincture.
 The two most common forms are capsules and powders.
 Please select a form convenient for your lifestyle and ensure it comes from a reputable company.

 Are there any side effects of ashwagandha?

 Ashwagandha supplements are considered safe for most people, although some might experience mild drowsiness or an upset stomach.
-Pregnant women and those with medical conditions should consult a physician prior to using ashwagandha.
+Pregnant women and those with medical conditions should consult a physician before using ashwagandha.

 Can I take ashwagandha with other supplements?